Dr Michael Kinchington PhD (consultant podiatrist) is the Founder of the homeless social enterprise initative: Soul to Sole.

 This social enterprise is a way for the community at large who wear thongs as a convenience and for fun to purchase (initially for their own comfort) and in doing so help Michael run Soul to Soul that provides new shoes for the homeless.

+The beginnings of the Soul to Sole program happened unintentionally.
+Working in the field of Podiatric Medicine for 25 years and over the course of an extremely enjoyable career, Michael has consulted to more than 20,000 private patients in some of the country's leading medical facilities.
 He is heavily invested in the world of academia having studied in the areas of footwear biomechanics and sports medicine publishing numerous peer reviewed publications.
-He has consulted to elite sports teams over many years including current roles with The Sydney Swans AFL and Western Sydney Wanderers; A-League.
+He has consulted to elite sports teams over many years including current roles with The Sydney Swans AFL and Western Sydney Wanderers; A-League. |

 One of many highlights of his Sports Medicine career was as Director of the Medical Program for the Sydney Olympics and Paralympics.
 It was during his tenure within the Olympic Village that he first witnessed the dichotomy of “those with” and those without” even at the most prestigious sporting event in the world where history is often made.
 Some athletes arrived to the Games with very poor footwear and in some cases no shoes at all!